ala23/Booking_app/README.md

 Booking_app
 ===========

-application for theatre seats online cinema or theratre show booking - still  in its the early  stages.
-It allow user to see list of shows and all seats available -seat number/id /sitting areas /zones , add available seats to a shoopping carts and change their mind to delete /remove seats or cancel their bookin.
-User can view what  is in their shopping cart at any stage.Aslo allow registered users to view a list of all their previouss bookings.
-Users  can choose to register or not .
-After  users confirms their booking an email receipt is instantly send to the users' email address.

- Need to do:
-1.Tidy up the starpup database .Database connections
-2. GUI design/Template /CSS
-3.necessary configutrations as need be
+web application for booking theatre show/cinema seats .Still in the early development stages.The application allow user to see the list of shows and all the seats available for particular show -seat are based on seating area or zones .Users are able to add available seats to a shopping carts and change their mind either by removing seats in cart or cancel their booking.
+Users can also view what is in their shopping cart at any stage.Also allows registered users to view a detail list of all their previous bookings.
+Users can choose to register for membership .
+After users confirms their booking a notification email / copy of receipt is instantly send to the users' email.
+Need to do: 1.Tidy up the startup database and database connections 2.
+GUI design/template /css .3.Necessary configurations and setting as need be